-There is a recent strong trend to substitute E. globulus with E. nitens in some Galician forest areas.
-The main drivers are the threats by pest and diseases, for which the first is more sensitive, as well as also the much higher growth potential of the latter in many climate and terrain conditions, despite the fact that E. nitens is less efficient in producing cellulose fiber and does not resprout well, which limits coppicing.
+There is a recent strong trend to substitute E. globulus with E. nitens in some Galician forest areas despite the fact that the latter is less efficient in producing cellulose fiber and does not resprout well, which limits coppicing.
+The main drivers are the threats by pest and diseases, towards which E. globulus is more sensitive, and the much higher growth potential of the E. nitens in many climate and terrain conditions.

-Besides this species change, in Spain there is a trend to abandon coppicing in some areas - mainly where E. nitens is planted, but also other areas.
-Some reasons are that coppicing requires a more intense management than first plantation final density, pulpwood quality is worse in coppice, coppice harvesting presents some mechanization difficulties, there is a decrease in yield after coppicing and there are new technologies that allow utilizing the removed stumps to produce pulp.
-In Portugal the main trends of pulp production follow consequent forest biotechnological breeding program of E. globulus, which aim at improving the biomass productivity and the resistance to biotic and abiotic agents, such as drought.
+Besides this species change, in Spain there is a trend to abandon coppicing in some areas; mainly where E. nitens is planted, but also other areas.
+Some reasons are: coppicing requires a more intense management than first plantation at final density; pulpwood quality is worse in coppice; coppice harvesting presents some mechanization difficulties; there is a decrease in yield after multiple coppicing; and new technologies allow the production of pulp from removed stumps.

+In Portugal, the main trends of pulp production follow a consequent forest biotechnological breeding program of E. globulus, which aim at improving the biomass productivity and resistance to biotic and abiotic agents, such as drought.

 Figure 14.
-Bundler, often used for eucalypt in Spain (photo E. Tolosana)
+Bundler, often used for eucalypt in Spain (Photo: E. Tolosana)